RatWoW/ratwow.github.io/index.md

 https://www.azerothcore.org/wiki/emotes

 There is a list of EmoteIds here.
-I will use 1, to have them "talk".
+Pick one

 Click Execute

-## Step 4: guid and spawning your NPC
+## Step 4: GUID and spawning your NPC

-What is a guid?
-Every spawned creature has a unique guid, that is assigned to each instance of the creature.
-A creature won't spawn if it has the same guid as another.
+What is a GUID?
+Every spawned creature has a unique GUID, that is assigned to each instance of it.
+A creature won't spawn if it has the same GUID as another
-At the bottom of all of the Keira3 menus, there is an "unused guid finder".
-Click "Search" and copy one.
+At the bottom of all of the Keira3 menus, there is an "unused GUIDs" finder.
+Click "Search" and copy one

 i.
 Now move to the "Spawn" tab

 ii.
-Add new row, paste the guid
+Add new row, paste the GUID

 iii.
-Open the "..." menu next to Maps.
-Click search.
-I'll select 1, for Kalimdor
+In game, type the .gps command while you're standing exactly where you want your NPC.
+This will give you the information for mapid, zoneid, areaid, positions, and orientation

+*notes*
+- Make sure you don't have any NPC selected when using the command, as it will give you their position instead of yours
+- Use X, Y, and Z, **not** ZoneX, ZoneY, or Ground Z
+- If the yellow is hard to read, you can right click "General" > Settings > Other and change the colour of "System Messages"

 iv.
+Click Execute.
+Now restart your worldserver

+The process is complete, and you now have a new friendly NPC to populate the world